 - Social Needs

-Our caregivers develop close relationships with individuals and their families.
-We provide companionship and conversation to relieve feelings of loneliness.
+We develop close relationships with clients and their families.
+We provide companionship and conversation to relieve feelings of loneliness and isolation.

 - Spiritual Needs

-When providing palliative services, we strive to restore hope for your loved one and your family, helping you find peace of mind in a difficult time.
+We strive to restore hope for your loved one and your family by helping you find peace of mind in a challenging time.